kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/05-mobile-wallet/articles/02-how-do-i-use-my-wise-card-with-apple-pay/content.md

+# Mobile wallet
-# How do I use my Wise card with Apple Pay?
+## How do I use my Wise card with Apple Pay?
 For general information on Apple Pay, visit Apple Pay Support.

 ### Can I add my Wise card to Apple Pay?